aryelgois/yasql/README.md

 - All numeric columns are implicitly UNSIGNED.
 To define a signed column, add a `+` before or after the column type: `cash: +int` or `rating: tinyint(1)+`

-- A shortener for the `FOREIGN KEY` keyword is `-> table.column`, optionally quoting the names
+- A shortener for the `REFERENCES` keyword is `-> table.column`.
+It creates Foreign Keys

 ## composite